WeChat: WeChat Pay

-In 2019 it was reported that Weixin had overtaken Alibaba with 800 million active Weixin mobile payment users versus 520 million for Alibaba's Alipay.
-However Alibaba had a 54 per cent share of the Chinese mobile online payments market in 2017 compared to Weixin's 37 per cent share.
+In 2019 it was reported that WeChat had overtaken Alibaba with 800 million active WeChat mobile payment users versus 520 million for Alibaba's Alipay.
+However Alibaba had a 54 per cent share of the Chinese mobile online payments market in 2017 compared to WeChat's 37 per cent share.
 In the same year, Tencent introduced "WeChat Pay HK", a payment service for users in Hong Kong.
 Transactions are carried out with the Hong Kong dollar.
 In 2019 it was reported that Chinese users can use WeChat Pay in 25 countries outside China, including, Italy, South Africa and the UK.
+WeChat is more of a messaging and social application that offers users a one-time solution for engagement through chats and direct purchases.
+It promotes community builiding and more one to one engagement.
+Alibaba's in September 2024 announced that Taobao and Tmall would accept WeChat Pay as a form of payment for online purchases.
+This allowed people who were used Taobao to pay through WeChat Pay without using the application making a lot easier and faster to make purchases.